Highland Park parade shooting: Prison video calls

+Father

-Crimo's father, 58-year-old Robert Bob Crimo Jr., who lived with the accused suspect, said that there had been "no warning signs" immediately before the shooting.
-He stated that he does not regret sponsoring his son for an Illinois FOID card that allowed his son to legally purchase weapons even after incidents that raised red flags with police.
+Crimo's father, 58-year-old Robert "Bob" Crimo Jr., who lived with his son, said that there had been "no warning signs" immediately before the shooting.
+He said he does not regret sponsoring his son for an Illinois FOID card that allowed his son to legally purchase weapons even after incidents that raised red flags with police.
 Crimo Jr. described the entire situation as a nightmare, saying the family is shocked at the behavior because he believes his son was raised with good morals.
-He told the New York Post the day after the shooting that his son talked about the 2022 Copenhagen mall shooting and the 22-year-old Danish suspect the night before allegedly launching his own massacre and how Crimo Jr. avoided taking any responsibility or feeling guilt over how the suspect got his gun.
+In an interview with the New York Post the day after the shooting, he denied any responsibility or feelings of guilt over how his son got the gun he used, and said that his son had talked about the 2022 Copenhagen mall shooting and the 22-year-old Danish suspect the night before allegedly launching his own massacre.

-Robert Bob Crimo Jr. (born June 22, 1964) is a local Highland Park resident who also grew up in Highwood and Buffalo Grove, a popular local deli owner, and a former mayoral Republican for the city who ended up losing to pro-gun control Democrat Nancy Rotering in the 2019 runoff election.
-He lived with his wife and Highland Park native Denise Crimo, who had a criminal history dating back as far as mid-2002.
-Prior to his mayoral campaign, he owned and operated two restaurants in the city of Highland Park.
-Crimo Jr. first operated "White Hen Pantry" for 17 years from 1990 until its closure in 2007, and a 7-Eleven was currently at the former Deli's site.
-The following year in 2008, Crimo Jr. opened and operated "Bob's Pantry & Deli", which is a local favorite by thousands in the city since opening and was notable enough for its "Nicky D" sandwiches.
+Crimo Jr. lived in Highwood throughout most of his life, and also had ties to both Highland Park and Buffalo Grove.
+He lived with his wife, Highland Park native Denise Pesina Crimo, who had a criminal history dating back as far as mid-2002.
+Police records from 2009 to 2014 showed a variety of domestic disputes between Crimo III's parents that included allegations of both verbal and physical abuse.
+In the 1980s and 1990s, Crimo Jr. served as the operator of a White Hen Pantry store in Highland Park, and in 2008, Crimo Jr. and his wife launched their own pantry and deli restaurant not far from the former White Hen Pantry.
+The location has since been closed following the shooting.

-On December 16, 2022, Crimo Jr. was arrested and charged with seven counts of reckless conduct in relation to the shooting without incident.
-The Lake County State’s Attorney Eric Rinehart said that Robert Crimo Jr. surrendered to Highwood Police and determined that the charges are based on Crimo sponsoring his then-19-year-old son’s application for a gun license shortly after losing the city's mayoral runoff election in 2019.
+On December 16, 2022, Crimo Jr. was arrested without incident and charged with seven counts of reckless conduct in relation to the shooting.
+Lake County State's Attorney Eric Rinehart said that Crimo Jr. surrendered to Highwood Police; the charges are based on Crimo sponsoring his then-19-year-old son's application for a gun license in 2019.
 The following morning on December 17, Crimo Jr. was released on $50,000 bond.
 On February 16, 2023, Crimo Jr. entered a not-guilty plea to the charges involving the 2019 acquirement of his son's gun license.
+On November 6, he pleaded guilty to seven misdemeanor counts of reckless conduct as part of a plea deal.
+He was sentenced to 60 days in jail and two years of probation.

+On November 15, ahead of his imprisonment, Crimo Jr. wore a white t-shirt to the Lake County courthouse with large black letters reading "I'm A Political Pawn" on the front and "LAWS, FACTS, REALITY." on the other side.
+Crimo Jr. turned the shirt inside out before he entered the courtroom, however the judge portended to hold Crimo Jr. contempt of the court if he did it again.
+Crimo Jr.'s lawyer, George Gomez, said he did not know the meaning of his client's t-shirt.